UbdaNam/admin-dashboard/README.md

 Hi there!
 Welcome to Admin-Dashboard project</a>

 The Admin Dashboard Project is a tool designed to help manage users, products, orders, posts, forms, and calendars.
-The dashboard includes data presentation charts to help visualize the information and make it easier to understand and track
+The dashboard includes data presentation charts to help visualize the information and make it easier to understand and track user data.

 ## 🛠 Built With <a name="built-with"></a>